jpaulm/javafbp-websockets/README.md

 Prerequisites
 ---

 This project requires JavaFBP and Java-WebSocket to execute.
-Recent jar files for these projects will be zipped into the JavaFBP-WebSockets jar file, and will also be in the `lib` directory.
+The latest jar file for JavaFBP-WebSockets now contains these jar files, plus the recently added SLF4J folder (used by Java-WebSocket for logging).

-It also requires Gradle for (re)building (tested with version 2.0).
-You can download the corresponding package from the following URL: http://www.gradle.org
+This project used Gradle for (re)building.

 Eclipse IDE Integration
 ---